Chicago Style Workout 49: Source Citations, Part 1

 Put Your Best Footnote Forward

 To some of our readers, “Chicago style” is synonymous with a conventional system of numbered notes supported by a bibliography.
-That’s the subject of chapter 14, the longest chapter in CMOS.
-(Chapter 15, on the author-date system, will be covered in a future quiz.)
+This system is introduced in the first half of chapter 13 and supported by the examples in chapter 14.
+(The author-date system will be covered in the next quiz.)

 But this quiz isn’t going to test whether you can cite a chapter in an academic monograph or a book review in a major periodical (for that you can refer either to CMOS or to our Citation Quick Guide).
 Instead, we’ll focus on the basics: Why do you cite sources in the first place?
 What’s the difference between a footnote and an endnote?
 What is “ibid.”?